-When many people think about working in the field of public health, their minds immediately think of community health workers and health educators who directly interact with members of the community to improve health outcomes.
+When many people think about working in the field of public health, their minds immediately jump to community health workers and health educators who directly interact with members of the community to improve health outcomes.

-But the truth is public health is an extremely varied field of work, with a variety of different potential career paths.
+But the truth is public health is an extremely varied field of work, with multiple potential career paths.
 One such career path that many people overlook is public health research—which ultimately goes on to inform and impact the public health projects performed by others.

 Are you interested in potentially pursuing a career as a public health research assistant?
-Below we take a look at what the job entails, where these professionals work, and the specific steps you’ll need to take to make your goal a reality.
+Here’s an overview of what the job entails, where these professionals work, and the specific steps you’ll need to take to make your goal a reality.

 Other job titles that you might find on job postings for public health research assistants include:

 Public health research assistants can be employed by any organization that engages in public health projects or initiatives.
-This can include hospitals, long-term care facilities, community health clinics, specialized clinics (such as cardiac centers), senior centers, eldercare services, women's health centers, breastfeeding clinics, universities, and government agencies at the state and local level, among other locations.
+This can include:

-Public health research assistants tend to earn an average of $34,000 per year according to Zippia.com.
+Public health research assistants tend to earn an average of $38,433 per year according to Zippia.
 This figure is a good representation of the entry-level salary that you can expect in this field.

 Most employers that hire public health research assistants require applicants to hold at least a bachelor’s degree in public health or a related field.
-This is due to the fact that such a degree is specifically designed to provide exposure to research practices, which will form the foundation of any research-focused career.
+This degree is specifically designed to provide exposure to research practices, which will form the foundation of any research-focused career.

 If you choose not to earn a degree in public health but are interested in a career as a research assistant, it will be important for your degree to provide at least some training and exposure to basic research practices.

-As mentioned above, you should take every opportunity possible during your studies to gain research experience, as this will directly translate over into the job.
-Internships, co-ops, and independent research with a faculty member are all excellent options.
+As mentioned above, you should take every opportunity during your studies to gain research experience, as this will directly translate over into the job.
+Some excellent options include:

 Additionally, you should look for a program that offers courses and curriculum related to research.
 It can be very beneficial, for example, to complete courses that involve survey building and data analytics.